rapPayne/react-vue-svelte-angular/README.md

 - Dynamically creating components

 ## The rules
-To compare the frameworks apples-to-apples, they'll be uniform:
+To compare the frameworks apples-to-apples, they are uniform:
 - Use TypeScript
 - Use npm
 - No CSS preprocessors (like Sass, Less, Stylus, Tailwind, etc.)